shehand/swimming-pool-res/README.md

 > - Security
  - We have to consider about security as we are going to dealing with a payment gateway.
 So the security holes should be covered properly and make sure that no one can dealing with the payment gateway rather than the payment gateway provider.

+> - UI/UX
+- System must not be complex to user.
+User could able to reserve a space in the first page which visible to user and another page for verify payment if online payment is chosen by customer.
+ - Also for admin